MBKraus/Python_Portfolio__VaR_Tool/README.md

  - Historic returns (annual & daily - both an individual stock-, benchmark- and portfolio basis)
  - Historic standard deviation of returns (annual & daily - both an individual stock-, benchmark- and portfolio basis)
  - Annual Sharpe ratios (both an individual stock-, benchmark- and portfolio basis)
+ - Beta's (both an individual stock-, benchmark- and portfolio basis)
  - Ex-post tracking error vs. the benchmark of choice
  - Daily return histograms on an individual stock- and portfolio basis
  - Indexed performance charts on an individual stock- and portfolio basis